 Database Administrator (DBA): responsible for the proper operation of the MySQL instances.
 As such, they need access to the data collected on the monitored instances.
-In most scenarios, the DBA can access the majority of the MySQL Enterprise Monitor functionality, such as Advisors, Event Handlers, and Query Analysis.Note
+In most scenarios, the DBA can access functionality such as Advisors, Event Handlers, and Query Analysis.Note

 While there is a default DBA role included in your installation, it is recommended to create a separate DBA-type role for your installation.
 The default DBA role exists to facilitate migration from previous versions.
 Also, it is not possible to edit the default DBA role.